paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 ## Numbers of developers on 'short lived' feature branches

-If there's more that one developer (and the developer's pairing partner) on the same short-lived feature branch, then that branch is at risk of not being short-lived.
+If there is more that one developer (and the developer's pairing partner) on the same short-lived feature branch, then that branch is at risk of not being short-lived.
 It is at risk of being more and more like a release branch under active development, and not short at all.